SPDUK/OOPjs/README.md

 ___

 folders:
+- call: the method .call and how it uses `this`.
-- class: the keyword 'class' and what it does
+- class: the keyword `class` and what it does.
+- csbin-io-OOP: contains the answers to challenges on http://csbin.io/oop
-- new: the keyword 'new' when used to create a class
+- new: the keyword `new`  and what it does when used, also contains info on `constructor`.
-- this: keyword 'this'
+- this: keyword `this` and how it works with arrow functions, build in methods etc.
-- prototypeChain: things to do with the prototype chain, explains why a method can be used on an object even if that object does not have that method directly
+- prototypeChain: things to do with the prototype chain, explains why a method can be used on an object even if that object does not have that method directly.

 ___